laurencelundblade/security-level/security-level.md

 This level does not indicate there is no protection at all, just that the entity doesn't qualify for the higher levels.

 2 - Restricted:
-: Entities at this level MUST meet was is described below in Restricted Characteristics Security at this level is aimed at defending against large-scale network/remote attacks by having a reduced attack surface.
+: Entities at this level MUST meet was is described below in Restricted Characteristics.
+Security at this level is aimed at defending against large-scale network/remote attacks by having a reduced attack surface.

 3 - Hardware: